 The dissemination of the Union’s work on the pandemic and on human health more broadly is critical to ensure uptake and impact.
 Optimising the contribution of the Programme to post-pandemic recovery and human health, including the prevention of future pandemics, requires targeting and working with different audiences, inside and outside the institutional sphere.
 This means it will be critical that the Union capitalises on the diversity of its membership and the strengths and reach of its different components.
 IUCN’s membership, which comprises a multiplicity of States and government agencies, NGOs and indigenous peoples’ organisations, is especially well-placed to inform and mobilise the audiences needed to enhance the Programme’s implementation.

 It is essential that this diversity of communications capacity is brought together under a coherent and coordinated approach.
 For this, the Union will enhance communications education and public awareness programmes by taking full advantage of the strengths of its membership and Commissions, especially in virtual communications (electronic media, social media, webinars, etc.) which have become so crucial over the course of the pandemic, and counting on support from the Secretariat where appropriate.
 It will also highlight “bright spots” in how the pandemic’s impacts have been handled, for instance in protected areas, and promote solutions for a different relationship with nature in order to reduce the risk of future zoonoses.
 The PANORAMA solutions platform can aid in systematising and disseminating such examples.
+[IUCN's broad membership could for instance enhance its involvement in "one health" networks, that have prooved their worth to monitor infectious diseases and prevent pandemics at all scales (e.g., regional, national or global).]

 4.3.
 Investments and financial sustainability